 Scheme 1-2.
-In the general condensation of squaric acid with 1-octylpyrrole and 3-octylpyrrole, the end-product poly(pyrrolyl)squaraines are represented with formulae III and IV, respectively.
+In the general condensation of squaric acid with 1-octylpyrrole and 3-octylpyrrole, the end-product poly(pyrroly)squaraines are represented with formulae III and IV, respectively.

-These poly(pyrrolyl)squaraines might contain m repeating units with a covalent backbone and n repeating units with a zwitterionic backbone in their structures; poly(1-octylpyrrole-co-squaric acid) and poly(3-octylpyrrole-co-squaric acid) as we synthesized are named poly(1-octylpyrrolyl)squaraine, abbreviated P1, and poly(3-octylpyrrolyl)squaraine, P3, respectively.
+These poly(pyrrolyl)squaraines might contain m repeating units with a covalent backbone and nrepeating units with a zwitterionic backbone in their structures; poly(1-octylpyrrole-co-squaric acid) poly(3-octylpyrrole-co-squaric acid) synthesized and as we are named poly(1-octylpyrrolyl)squaraine, abbreviated P1, and poly(3-octylpyrrolyl)squaraine, P3. respectively.